jvde-github/AIS-catcher/README.md

 ```console
 AIS-catcher -N 8100 PLUGIN_DIR /usr/share/aiscatcher/plugins
 ```
 Files need to have the extension ``.pjs`` and ``.pss`` for respectively JavaScript and CSS style plugins.
 The repository includes a few example plugins that demonstrate how to add additional maps or cater for regional preferences.
-Examples of plugins can be found in another Github repository from jvde-github.
+Examples of plugins can be found in [another](https://github.com/jvde-github/AIS-Catcher-PLUGINS) Github repository.

 #### Offline Webclient
 There is an option to run the webclient without relying on online libraries.
-This facilitates using the web interface whilst travelling without internet connection.
+This facilitates using the web interface whilst traveling without internet connection.
 The steps are simple.
 First  go to your home directory (say `/home/jasper`) and clone the necessary offline web assets:
 ```console
 git clone https://github.com/jvde-github/webassets.git
 ```